MasterMomar/SkyNet-Vitals-JS/README.md

 # SkyNet Biometrics + Plyer Metrics
 SkyNet Security is an I.T admin software which secures and Encrypts Medical Vital Signs, Geographical Locations and Biometrics.
-It is being combined with Plyer for a physics aspect in computer science and the for Physics Encryption or Cryptology.
+It is being combined with Plyer for a physics aspect in computer science and for Physics Encryption or Cryptology.
 Combined = Aerospace Biometrics.

 ![logo](https://github.com/MasterMomar/SkyNet-Vitals-JS/assets/132151222/2472af62-8969-461d-a452-06950b972709)